mkoura/countdown-idle/README.rst

 countdown-idle
 ==============
 I wanted simple cli countdown timer to use it for Pomodoro and as a tea timer.
-All timers I found were too resource intensive - they were producing lot of CPU wakeups (launch ``powertop`` and see for yourself).
+All timers I tried were too resource intensive - they were producing lot of CPU wakeups (on Linux you can check this using ``powertop``).

-This timer is very light on resources, the disadvantage is that it prints updated remaining time only when asked (pressing ENTER), but that's enough for my needs.
+This countdown timer is very light on resources.
+The slight disadvantage is that it prints updated remaining time only when asked (after pressing ENTER), but that's good enough for my needs.

 Example
 -------